db4rr/soapconf23/slides.md

 * Which pages are visited the most frequently? <!-- .element: class="fragment" -->
 * What's more popular between online docs and downloading a deliverable? <!-- .element: class="fragment" -->
 * Are customers using search to get into my deliverable? <!-- .element: class="fragment" -->
 * How long does it take for the first download from a customer? <!-- .element: class="fragment" -->
-  ..and more! <!-- .element: class="fragment" -->
+  ...and more! <!-- .element: class="fragment" -->

 Note:
 JAKUB - From our Tech Writers we get the most interest around navigation flows and documentation pages popularity.